TobiasGroeschner/Udacity-Data-Analyst/Project-5/readme.md

 ## Key Insights for Presentation

-For the presentation, I focused mainly on features that are impactful for approval of loan status I performed univariate, bivariate and multivariate analysis on the selected variables.
+For the presentation, I focused mainly on features that are impactful for approval of loan status.

-The major insights obtained is :

-The loan approval status is heavily dependent on the applicant's information on Income Range, Homeowner status and employment status.
+The major insights obtained is: **The loan approval status is heavily dependent on the applicant's information on Income Range, Homeowner status and employment status.**